Cotton House Hotel, Autograph Collection – Review

-Located in what was originally the headquarters of the Cotton Textile Foundation this 19th century neoclassical building is Catalan bourgeoisie through and through.
-A fairly new hotel project culminating in January 2015, the hotel is contemporary, sophisticated and pulls out all the historic details of the building without compromising any of the luxury functionalities we expect on TLE, which is why it has made it onto our best luxury hotels in Barcelona guide.
+Located in what was originally the headquarters of the Cotton Textile Foundation, this 19th-century neoclassical building is Catalan bourgeoisie through and through.
+A fairly new hotel project culminating in January 2015, the hotel is contemporary and sophisticated and pulls out all the historical details of the building without compromising any of the luxury functionalities we expect on TLE, which is why it has made it onto our best luxury hotels in Barcelona guide.

 Hotel Details